-The control of success according to § 4(2), 3 SPO takes place by writing a scientific work and a presentation of the results of the work in the context of a final meeting.
-Details on the design of the success control will be announced during the lecture.
+The success control according to § 4(2), 3 SPO is done by writing a scientific paper and a presentation of the results of the paper in the context of a final event.
+Details on the design of the performance review will be announced during the lecture.

-This course is admission restricted.
-If you were already admitted to another course in the module "Advanced Topics in Strategy and Management" the participation at this course will be guaranteed.
-Further information on the application process can be found on the IBU website.
+The course is admission restricted.
+In case of prior admission to another course in the module "Strategy and Management: Advanced Topics" [M-WIWI-103119], participation in this course is guaranteed.
+For more information on the application process, see the IBU website.

-The examinations are offered at least every second semester, so that the entire module can be completed in two semesters.
+Exams are offered at least every other semester, so the entire module can be completed in two semesters.